-Trench warfare?
-New Zealand tries to flush out protesters
+New Zealand tries old earworm hits to flush out protesters

 When a downpour hit Saturday, their numbers only grew.
 Protesters brought in bales of straw, which they scattered on the increasingly sodden grounds at Parliament.
 Some shouted, others danced and one group performed an Indigenous Maori haka.

-By evening, Parliament Speaker Trevor Mallard had come up with a new plan to make the protesters uncomfortable: using a sound system to blast out vaccine messages, Barry Manilow songs and the 1980s earworm hit “Macarena” on a repeat loop.
+By evening, Parliament Speaker Trevor Mallard had come up with a new plan to make the protesters uncomfortable: using a sound system to blast out vaccine messages, decades-old Barry Manilow songs and the 1990s earworm hit “Macarena” on a repeat loop.

 Protesters responded by playing their own tunes, including Twister Sister’s “We’re Not Gonna Take It.”